-The Bonds, when issued, will constitute valid and legally binding obligations of Harris County Municipal Utility District No. 406 (the "District"), and will be payable from the proceeds of an annual ad valorem tax, without legal limitation as to rate or amount, levied against all taxable property located within the District.
+The Bonds, when issued, will constitute valid and legally binding obligations of Harris County Municipal Utility District No. 406 (the "District") and will be payable from the proceeds of an annual ad valorem tax, without legal limitation as to rate or amount, levied against all taxable property located within the District.
 The Bonds are obligations solely of the District and are not obligations of the State of Texas, Harris County, the City of Houston or any entity other than the District.
 The Bonds are subject to special investment risks described herein.
-See "RISK FACTORS."
+See "INVESTMENT CONSIDERATIONS."

-The Bonds are offered by the Initial Purchaser subject to prior sale, when, as, and if issued by the District and accepted by the Initial Purchaser, subject, among other things, to the approval of the Bonds by the Attorney General of Texas and the approval of certain legal matters by Allen Boone Humphries Robinson LLP, Bond Counsel.
-Delivery of the Bonds is expected on or about May 17, 2018.
+The Bonds are offered by the Initial Purchaser subject to prior sale, when, as and if issued by the District and accepted by the Initial Purchaser, subject, among other things, to the approval of the Bonds by the Attorney General of Texas and the approval of certain legal matters by Allen Boone Humphries Robinson LLP, Bond Counsel.
+Delivery of the Bonds through the facilities of DTC is expected on or about December 18, 2019.